 As always, please do not hesitate to reach out to us if you have any questions, comments, or concerns.
 You may contact us as follows….

-Please note that our office staff are working remotely from home and will be for the foreseeable future.
+Please note that our office staff are all working remotely from home and will be for the foreseeable future.
 If you call, please leave a voicemail.
-Office visits are possible but will be by appointment only.
-Our response time for phone, text, and email inquiries is currently about one business day.
+Office visits are possible but will be by appointment only, outside of class times.
+Our response time for phone, text, and email inquiries is currently about 1-2 business days.

 We are looking for a few (or many!) good instructors!
 We offer very competitive pay, the best in the area as far as we know, including paid training, and by all accounts we’re a pretty good place to work!
 If you are passionate about safe driving, have at least 10 years’ experience as a licensed driver, excellent communication skills, a high school diploma, a clean driving record, no criminal record, and no recreational drug or regular alcohol use, you could qualify to work with us!
 Among our staff are many retirees, and people with backgrounds in teaching, first responders, professional drivers, and car enthusiasts.

 If you would be interested in working with us, please give us a call or shoot us an email!
-We will have plenty of work available once we are able to resume instruction!
+There is plenty of work available!